 indicates the presence of circumstances that impede an educational collaborative's viability;

 demonstrates inability or refusal to comply with provisions of M.G.L. c.
-40, § 4E or 603 CMR 50.00;
+40, § 4E, 603 CMR 50.00 or the terms of the collaborative agreement;

 demonstrates deficiencies in programmatic quality of the collaborative; or